Key takeaways

 However, the time between each check will vary depending on many factors.

-For example, if you’ve just made changes to your website or launched a new marketing campaign, then it’s sensible to track metrics more frequently to see whether or not the changes are making a difference.
+For example, if you’ve just made changes to your website or launched a new email marketing campaign, then it’s sensible to track metrics more frequently to see whether or not the changes are making a difference.
+In contrast, if your online store has been running smoothly for a while, you might only need to check the data every few weeks or months.

-The most critical metrics for your e-commerce business in 2023
+The most critical metrics for your e-commerce business in 2026

-Which ones should you be paying attention to in 2023?
+Which ones should you be paying attention to in 2026?

 Website metrics